giancarlocp/DirtyJTAG/README.md

 cd /tmp
 git clone https://git.code.sf.net/p/urjtag/git urjtag-git cd urjtag-git/urjtag/
+# you will need to install: autoreconf autopoint libtool
 ./autogen.sh
 make
 sudo make install
+sudo ldconfig
 ```

 Then, you can use DirtyJTAG like any other JTAG cable in UrJTAG :